This section provides a comprehensive walkthrough of how Genesis Data Agents can be utilized to automate deep data analysis.

 Introduction

-In this example we’ll be demonstrating an autonomous process from the Genbots that utilizes data from the database, to generate a deep, actionable analysis of marketing campaign performance.
+In this example we’ll be demonstrating an autonomous process that utilizes data from the database, to generate a deep, actionable analysis of marketing campaign performance.
 This specific example is using television metrics data focused on TV show campaigns to uncover insights about campaign engagement, audience reach, and cost efficiency.

 Tool Information